Intrinsic Mirror Symmetry: Gluing

 We fix here a punctured map class $\beta_1$, of genus zero with three marked points $x_1,x_2,x_{\out}$, with contact orders specified by $p_1,p_2$ and $-s$ for $p_1,p_2,s\in \Sigma(X)(\ZZ)$, and curve class $A_1$.
 We return to the conventions of Definitions~\ref{def:Mev} and \ref{def:Mbetaev} for the notation $\foM^{\ev}(\shX,\beta_1)$, $\foM^{\ev}(\shX,\beta_1,z)$.

-In the key gluing result, Theorem~\ref{thm: main gluing theorem}, we glue the moduli space $\scrM(X,\beta_2,z)$ to a moduli space $\scrM(X,\beta_1)$ without a point constraint.
+In the proof of the key gluing result, Theorem~\ref{thm: main gluing theorem}, we glue the moduli space $\scrM(X,\beta_2,z)$ to a moduli space $\scrM(X,\beta_1)$ without a point constraint.
 Suppose given a punctured map $f_2:(C_2,x_s',x_3,x_{\out})\rightarrow X$ in $\scrM(X,\beta_2,z)$ which we wish to glue to punctured maps of the form $f_1:(C_1,x_1,x_2,x_s)\rightarrow X$ in $\scrM_{\beta_1}(X,\beta_1)$, gluing $x'_s$ to $x_s$.
-In order to glue, at the very least one needs $f_1(x_s)=f_2(x_s')$, and this effectively imposes a point constraint on the maps of type $\beta_1$.
-In particular, if $z'=f_2(x_s')$, we would expect we would need to look at punctured maps of type $\beta_1$ with a constraint given by $z'$.
+In order to glue, at the very least one needs $f_1(x_s)=f_2(x_s')$, and this effectively imposes a point constraint on the maps of class $\beta_1$.
+In particular, if $z'=f_2(x_s')$, we would expect we would need to look at punctured maps of class $\beta_1$ with a constraint given by $z'$.
 Unfortunately, there is no reason why the point $z'$ should lie in $Z_s^{\circ}$, rather than just $Z_s$, and as a result it does not necessarily impose a point constraint of the type we have previously considered.
 So here we find a broader description of the numbers $N^{A_1}_{p_1p_2s}$ which allows more general point constraints.
 Effectively, this number should be thought of as a kind of ``virtual log degree'' of the morphism $\ev_X:\scrM(X,\beta_1)\rightarrow\scrP(X,s)$.
-However, this morphism has virtual log fibre dimension $1$, so some care is needed in defining this degree.
+This point of view extends the philosophy of Remark~\ref{rem:transverse}.
+However, $\ev_X$ has virtual log fibre dimension $1$, so some care is needed in defining this degree, with the definition given in Definition~\ref{def: alternateN} below.